A multi-modal vision-language model for generalizable annotation-free pathology localization: Methods

 \bmhead{Unsupervised Anomaly Detection Methods} This study compares ReContrast \cite{ReContrast} and RD++ \cite{rd++}, two state-of-the-art unsupervised anomaly detection methods.
 ReContrast proposes a novel contrastive learning paradigm specifically designed for domain-specific unsupervised anomaly detection.
 This method enhances the transferability of the pre-trained encoder by jointly optimizing all parameters in an end-to-end fashion.
 The RD++ approach improves anomaly detection by increasing feature compactness and suppressing anomalous signals through a multi-task learning design.
-For the feature compactness task, RD++ introduces a self-supervised optimal transport method.

-\bmhead{Saliency-based Methods} In addition to medical vision-language pre-training methods, 3 comparative saliency methods were also adopted in our study.
+\bmhead{Saliency-Based Methods} In addition to medical vision-language pre-training methods, 3 comparative saliency methods were also adopted in our study.
 Grad-CAM \cite{gradcam} uses the gradients flowing into the final convolutional layer for any target category to generate a coarse localization map, highlighting the important areas in the image used for classification.
 Grad-CAM++ \cite{gradcam++} is an extension of Grad-CAM that aims to enhance and refine the visualization of the decision-making process of convolutional neural networks.
 Compared to the original Grad-CAM approach, Grad-CAM++ can provide clearer and more detailed visual explanations, especially in identifying specific classes in recognition models.
 Eigen-CAM \cite{eigencam} is a visualization technique to interpret the decisions of convolutional neural networks.
 It extends the traditional Class Activation Mapping (CAM) method, aiming to offer a more intuitive and detailed visual interpretation.

-The core idea of Eigen-CAM is to use principal component analysis to extract significant features from the outputs of the convolutional layers.
+\bmhead{Disease Localization Methods} To evaluate the potential performance improvement of our method with limited location annotations, we compared with the methods proposed by Wang et al. \cite{wang_chestx-ray8_2017} and Li et al. \cite{li2018thoracic}.
+Wang et al. \cite{wang_chestx-ray8_2017} proposed a weakly-supervised framework for weakly-supervised object localization by considering large image capacity, various multi-label CNN losses and different pooling strategies.
+Li et al. \cite{li2018thoracic} proposed a unified approach that effectively leverage class information and limited location annotations.